janpetzold/az104-learning/README.md

 Premium SSD: 20.000
 Standard SSD: 6.000
 Standard HDD: 2.000

+Deallocated CPUs still count with regards to limits, so if 8 CPUs are allowed in a region 6 deallocated CPUs leave only 2 usable ones.

+Linux and Windows Apps can't be mixed in the same AppService plan.
+Also a plan only applies for the same region.

+AKS: kubenet provisions IP addresses to nodes from an Azure VNet subnet from logically different address space, Azure Container Network Interface assigns IP addresses to the pods from the subnet.

+`kubectl apply` deploys apps from Azure container registry in AKS.

 Azure Files should be used as persistant storage for Container Instances.